PanchananNath/CS321_Compilers_Lab/README.md

 # Instructor and Tutor

-Dr. Manojit Ghose
-Dr. Angshuman Jana
+Dr. Manojit Ghose and Dr. Angshuman Jana

 # TAs for G24